rodrigogarces/Multiboot-UEFI/README.md

 You will need a litlle hackish method to multiboot under UEFI.
 I don't know why, but seems that UEFI doesn't support multiboot natively (!?).
 It's nonsesnse, considering that BIOS (legacy) mode can do this like a charm.
 On UEFI, you need to switch partitions, to obtain only **one** UEFI bootable partition.
-Due to this limitation, you will need a little extra step over a traditional BIOS (legacy) setup.
+Due to this limitation, you will need a little extra step over a traditional BIOS setup.

-#### If you have acess to BIOS (legacy) mode
+#### If you have acess to BIOS mode
 ###### Mount UEFI ISO

-* Boot your thumbdrive via BIOS (legacy) mode
+* Boot your thumbdrive via BIOS mode
 ![Boot BIOS](main_menu.png)
 * Select ISO you want to boot.
 ![Boot windows](windows_menu.png)